This topic contains information on the following subjects:

 Also see the “Federal Tax Intercept (Offset) Being Appealed In Another State” section.

 It is extremely important that the local CSS agency be fully prepared for the Tax Intercept hearing.
-Upon notification from the Attorney General's Office that an appeal has been filed, local CSS must provide the necessary information and documentation to the State CSS Attorney immediately.
+Upon notification from the Attorney General's Office that an appeal has been filed, local CSS must provide the necessary information and documentation to the State CSS Attorney immediately and document in the case record that the information was sent.
 Such information can include:

-1. The names of the NCP and client for the case;
+1. The names of the noncustodial parent (NCP) and custodial parent (CP) for the case;

 2. CSS case (IV-D) number;